Dhghomon/easy_rust/README.md

 Did I miss anything?
 ```

 but the thread will do nothing for three seconds.
 You usually use `.sleep()` when you have many threads that need to try something a lot, like connecting.
-You don't want the thread to use your whole processor to try 100,000 times in a second when you just want it to check sometimes.
+You don't want the thread to use your processor to try 100,000 times in a second when you just want it to check sometimes.
 So then you can set a `Duration`, and it will try to do its task every time it wakes up.

 ### Other macros